 - Injectable solutions

-Illicit manufacturers of fentanyl may sell this medication in powder or other tablet formulas.6 Drug dealers often cut drugs like cocaine, heroin, methamphetamine, and MDMA with fentanyl, unbeknownst to the individual buying and using the drug.
+Illicit manufacturers may sell fentanyl in powder or tablet forms, cut with drugs like cocaine, heroin, methamphetamine and MDMA with fentanyl, unbeknownst to the individual buying and using the drug.
 This often leads to overdoses since people don’t know they’re using fentanyl.

-The methods of fentanyl misuse vary depending on the formula and include methods such as:5
+The methods of fentanyl misuse vary depending on the formula and include methods such as:

 - Modifying patches